 - subsequent changes in ownership.

 The greatest advantage of Torrens title is that it is a single document guaranteed by the State Government of New South Wales.
 A Certificate of Title (CT) is a copy of the related Folio of the Torrens Land Title Register.
-More information about the new security features CTs is available in The Benefits of NSW Land Title brochure (PDF 1.2 MB)
+More information about the new security features CTs is available in The benefits of NSW land title information sheet (PDF 1.2 MB)

 The Torrens Title or Real Property Register is in three parts: